nglmercer/TikTokLiveSpigotMultiLIVE/README.md

 <h1>Introdution</h1>
 </div>

-**Integrate your minecraft server with TikTok live in 10 seconds!**.Ever wanted to bring the excitement of TikTok Lives directly into your Minecraft world?
-With TikTokLiveSpigot, now you can!
-Recieve TikTok events such as,**Likes**,**Gifts**,**Follows**,etc.. and trigger them as minecraft commands everything is configurable in yaml file
+Ever wanted to bring the excitement of TikTok Lives directly into Minecraft?
+With TikTokLiveSpigot, now you can!**Integrate your minecraft server with TikTok live in 10 seconds!**It is as simple as using> /tiktoklive connect MyTikTokUser

+What's next?
+Transform Tiktok events into Minecraft commands using configuration file

 <a href="https://www.youtube.com/watch?v=0KSN7dfi7PQ&t=32s&ab_channel=JW" align="right" target="blank" >